 Next year we are planning to run the same clubs in addition to:

-If any parents would like to run a club at lunch or after school; please contact the office, Mrs McQue or Mrs Blackmore.
+If any parents would like to run a club at lunch or after school; please contact the office or Mrs McQue

 Every year we always look forward to our Sports festivals and the children love to push themselves.